sketch-hq/SketchAPI/docs/pages/plugins-manifest.md

 #### `appcast`

-A URL to the plugin's appcast file containing information about the available versions, including URLs to download specific versions.
-Sketch automatically checks this file for updates and notifies the user when there's an update available.
+A URL to the plugin’s appcast file containing information about the available versions, including URLs to download specific versions.
+Sketch automatically checks this file for updates and notifies the user when there’s an update available.

 #### `author`